ctlab/metafast/README.md

 ### Full documentation

-To see the full documentation visit <http://github.com/ctlab/metafast/wiki>.
+To see the full documentation visit <https://github.com/ctlab/metafast/wiki>.

+### Contact

+Sergey Kazakov - researcher at Computer Technologies Laboratory, ITMO University
+Email: <a href="mailto:svkazakov@rain.ifmo.ru">svkazakov@rain.ifmo.ru</a>.

 ### See also